wmo-im/wis2box/docs/source/userguide/downloading-data.rst

 Overview
 --------

-This section provides guidance how to download data from WIS2 global services.
+This section provides guidance how to download data from WIS2 Global Services.

-WIS2 global services include a Global Broker that provides users the ability to subscribe to data (via topics) and download to their local environment / workstation / decision support system from the WIS2 Global Cache.
+WIS2 Global Services include a Global Broker that provides users the ability to subscribe to data (via topics) and download to their local environment / workstation / decision support system from the WIS2 Global Cache.

 The pywis-pubsub tool
 ---------------------

-WIS2-in-a-box can help you subscribe and download data from the WIS2 network, by using the wis2box-subscribe-download container, inside of which runs the `pywis-pubsub tool <https://github.com/wmo-im/pywis-pubsub>`_
+wis2box enables subscribe and data download workflow the WIS2 network, by using the ``wis2box-subscribe-download`` container, inside of which runs the `pywis-pubsub tool <https://github.com/wmo-im/pywis-pubsub>`_

-``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 infrastructure services.
+``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 Global Services.

-Before starting the wis2box-subscribe-download container,  the default configuration (provided in ``docker/wis2box-subscribe-download/local.yml``) must be updated, by defining the URL of the MQTT broker as well as the desired topics to subscribe to.
+Before starting the ``wis2box-subscribe-download`` container, the default configuration (provided in ``docker/wis2box-subscribe-download/local.yml``) must be updated, by defining the URL of the MQTT broker as well as the desired topic(s) to subscribe to.

-In addition, the storage path should be updated to specify where the downloaded should be saved to.
+In addition, the storage path should be updated to specify where downloaded data should be saved to.

 .. code-block:: yaml